francbohuslav/egw-builder/readme.md

     -version <ver>       - Version to be stored in build.gradle, uucloud-developmnet.json, ...etc.
     -clear               - Shutdown and remove docker containers.
     -build               - Builds apps by gradle.
+    -unitTests           - Build or run with unit tests.
+Option -build or -run* muset be used.
     -metamodel           - Regenerates metamodel for Business Territory.

     -run                 - Runs all subApps